jeremybytes/vslive-di-lab/Lab02/Lab02-Instructions.md

     dynamic data = JsonConvert.DeserializeObject(serviceData);
 ```

-* A variety of techniques can be used for isolation and testing.
-This about appropriate interfaces and dependency injection patterns that can help keep code loosely coupled to make testing easier.
+* Either Constructor Injection or Property Injection can be used for isolation and testing.
+Think about the differences in the patterns to select the one you think is more appropriate.

 Step-by-step instructions are included below.
 The step-by-step instructions start with the implementation of "GetSunset" (and its constituent parts).
 If you need more assistance, keep reading.
 Otherwise, **STOP READING NOW**